ShivamBhosale/100DaysOfCode_V2/README.md

 <hr>

 ### Day 74 - Web Development XIV
-Continued Working on a Blackjack game using HTML + CSS and Vanilla JS.
+Completed the Blackjack game I had been working on, made using HTML + CSS and Vanilla JS.

 <hr>